-The Family Law Act 1975 states that “parental responsibility , in relation to a child, means all the duties, powers, responsibilities and authority which, by law, parents have in relation to children.”
-Each parent has parental responsibility over his or her child until the age of 18.
+The Family Law Act 1975 states that “parental responsibility, in relation to a child, means all the duties, powers, responsibilities and authority which, by law, parents have in relation to children.”
+Each parent has parental responsibility for his or her child until the age of 18.

 Generally, this parental responsibility starts from the conception of the child and is lost only either by death or by a court order.
 This parental responsibility is not affected despite any changes in the nature of the relationship of the child’s parents.
 (Section 61C, Family Law Act 1975)

 It does not matter whether the parent of the child is married or not.
 The parental responsibility remains even if the child’s parents are living in a de facto relationship.
 Thus, the responsibility of the parents is not affected even if they are living together as husband and wife but without a valid marriage.

 When the marriage is broken down, the question of who will get the parental responsibility might be an issue.
 It is best that the parents of the child adopt a parenting plan.
 In that way, they agree on parenting arrangements that are favourable to both of them.

 Under the Family Law Act 1975, a parenting plan is an agreement in writing entered into by the parents of a child, signed by them, dated and deals with the person or persons with whom a child is to live;

 If you and your former spouse agree about the parenting arrangement, it is advisable to have it formalized by applying for a parenting order.
 A parenting order confers parental responsibility for a child on a person, but only to the extent to which the order confers on the person duties, powers, responsibilities or authority in relation to the child.
 (Section 61D (1), Family Law Act 1975).

 A parenting order is a legally enforceable order in which a party may ask the court to compel the other party to comply with the parenting order.